-► WEATHER MONITOR 2ING 2/2 Check When at anchor or berthed, close liaison to be maintained with local agents and port authorities to monitor weather.
+► WEATHER MONITORING 2/2 Check When at anchor or berthed, close liaison to be maintained with local agents and port authorities to monitor weather.
 Remarks Crew to be mindful of local weather phenomena such as monsoon surges, squalls, localised thunderstorms.
 Crew are trained on how to read weather reports and understand data obtained from on board equipment e.g., a rapidly falling barometer reading and threatening sky formations are possible signs of impending bad weather.
 Latest weather report and synopsis are compared with actual weather conditions.
 Any limiting weather conditions, as identified either via the Risk Assessment or basis conditions set by Flag/Class (Certifying Authority) have been made known to all relevant parties.
 To ascertain if an external weather routing service is to be employed.

 ► RISK ASSESSMENT 1/2 A comprehensive Risk Assessment to be carried out to clearly identify possible risks, consequences of those risks and application of adequate control measures.
-Aspects to consider (including but not limited to) when assessing the risk -Remarks Check Vessel Particulars Operational limitations Freeboard of the vessel Navigational matters (such as ship handling, poor visibility) Seasonal and local weather phenomena Loss of stability, over stressing, flooding of compartments
+Aspects to consider (including but not limited to) when assessing the risk -Check Remarks Vessel particulars Operational limitations Freeboard of the vessel Navigational matters such as ship handling, poor visibility, navigation hazards (e.g. oil fields and wind farms), available sea room, traffic density Seasonal and local weather phenomena Loss of stability, over stressing, flooding of compartments Machinery and/or equipment failures

-Machinery failures

-► RISK ASSESSMENT 2/2 Aspects to consider (including but not limited to) when a Check ssessing the risk (Con'td): Remarks Shifting of cargo, heavy machinery, on board equipment Remarks Crew illness and injury Safety of life, property and environment All risks identified are to be assessed with all suitable preventive measure agreed upon and implemented.
+► RISK ASSESSMENT 2/2 Aspects to consider (including but not limited to) Check Shifting of cargo, heavy machinery, on board Equipment Remarks Crew fatigue, illness and injury Safety of life, property and environment All risks identified are to be assessed with all preventive measures agreed upon and implemented.

-► PREPARATION FOR HEAVY WEATHER 1/7

-Once it has been anticipated that heavy weather may be encountered, following a comprehensive risk assessment, it is imperative that suitable corrective measures are implemented.
+► PREPARATION FOR HEAVY WEATHER 1/7 Once it has been anticipated that heavy weather may be encountered, following a comprehensive risk assessment, it is imperative that corrective measures are implemented.
 This would ensure that the vessel would be better prepared to deal with heavy weather, if encountered.
-Check Remarks All relevant parties ashore and on board (deck, engine and catering staff) are to be informed.
+Check Remarks All relevant parties ashore and on board (deck, engine and catering staff) are to be informed and confirmation sought when their department specific preparations are completed.
 Alternate routes, shelter anchorages, ports of refuge are included in the passage plan.
 Stability conditions to be assessed including minimising any Free Surface Effect.
 Where necessary, heavy weather ballast to be taken up in accordance with the approved Stability Booklet.
-Bilges to be kept dry, bilge alarms and pumping arrangements to be checked/tested.
-Drip trays / save-alls are to be emptied.
-Lashing of cargo - To be in accordance with an approved Cargo Securing Manual
+Bilges to be kept dry, bilge alarms and pumping arrangements to be checked and tested.
+Drip trays/save-alls are to be emptied.
+Lashing of cargo: To be in accordance with the approved Cargo Securing Manual.

-► PREPARATION FOR HEAVY WEATHER 2/7 Lashing of cargo (Con'td): Check Remarks To be inspected and tightened Additional lashing may be required to be fitted Additional last in grindy be required to be nitted A 188 19 1 1 1 1 1 1 Any additional items on deck to be secured properly and ensured to be clear from any tank openings such as air vents/ sounding ports.
+► PREPARATION FOR HEAVY WEATHER 2/7 Lashing of cargo (Con'td): Check Remarks To be inspected and tightened.
+Additional lashing may be required to be fitted.
+Any additional items on deck to be secured properly and ensured to be clear from any tank openings such as air vents/sounding ports.
 Hatch covers (where applicable) are checked and ensured to be weathertight and battened properly.
-All opening to tanks (where applicable) - tank domes, tank lids, sighting ports, ullage ports, air vents etc are to be shut watertight.
+All opening to tanks (where applicable) - tank domes, tank lids, sighting ports, ullage ports, air vents etc. are to be shut watertight.
 All doors, hatches and vents on deck are closed shut and secured properly.
 All portholes around the vessel are closed and secured.